microsoft/ODBC-Specification/ODBC 4.0.md

     3. Application calls SQLNextColumn to continue fetching the current row.

 Once discovered, dynamic columns can be bound like any other column.
-If a bound dynamic column whose does not exist for a row, the driver sets its `str_len_or_indicator_ptr` to `SQL_DATA_UNAVAILABLE`.
+If a bound dynamic column does not exist for a row, the driver sets its `str_len_or_indicator_ptr` to `SQL_DATA_UNAVAILABLE`.
 If `str_len_or_indicator_ptr` is null for such a bound dynamic column that doesn't exist for the current row, SQLFetch, SQLFetchScroll, or SQLNextColumn returns an error (22002, Indicator variable required but not supplied).

 If the driver returns `SQL_DATA_AVAILABLE`, the application must not assume that any bound columns have been populated, regardless of their ordinal, until the entire fetch operation completes with SQL_SUCCESS or SQL_SUCCESS_WITH_INFO.